The disaster-themed challenges for the 2020 competition are as follows.

 - The Temple of Doom – Tackle our Obstacle Course

 There are additional opportunities to gain more points which increase your overall score.
 These are:

-- The rules may be changed slightly or clarified following comments and questions from competitors.
+The rules and points systems may be changed slightly or clarified following comments and questions from competitors.

 There are a number of ways you can discuss this challenge and the competition in general.